-Dallas L. Salisbury

-President

-Employee Benefit Research Institute
+Dallas L. Salisbury President Employee Benefit Research Institute on September 5, 1985

-Submitted to the Subcommittees on Social Security and Oversight of the Committee on Ways and Means U.S. House of Representatives
+Before the Subcommittees on Social Security and Oversight of the Committee on Ways and Means U.S. House of Representatives

 The views expressed in this statement are those of Dallas Salisbury and should not be attributed to the Employee Benefit Research Institute, its officers, trustees, sponsors, or other staff.